ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 1. On the App details page for your app, click **Deploy your app**.
 2. On the Deploy your app page, select a deployment target.
 Set up your deployment target according to the instructions for the target that you select:
    * **IBM Kubernetes Service**.
 With this option, you can either create a cluster or [deploy to an  existing Kubernetes cluster](/docs/containers?topic=containers-app).
 If you create a cluster, allow 10 -  20 minutes for the cluster to be provisioned, and then select the region and cluster name.
    * **Red Hat OpenShift on IBM Cloud**.
-If you have an available [OpenShift cluster](/docs/openshift?topic=openshift-openshift_apps), you can select it from the **Cluster name** list.
+If you have an available [OpenShift cluster](/docs/openshift? topic=openshift-openshift_apps), you can select it from the **Cluster name** list.
 If you don't have an  available cluster, you must create one before you continue.
 Your cluster creation might take some time  to complete.
 After the cluster state shows **Normal**, the cluster network and load-balancing component  take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web  console and other routes.
    * **Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the  underlying infrastructure.
-For more information, see [Deploying apps to Cloud Foundry Public](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps).
+For more information, see [Deploying apps to Cloud Foundry Public](/docs/ cloud-foundry-public?topic=cloud-foundry-public-deployingapps).
    * **Code Engine**.
 With this option, select your container registry region, container registry  namespace, and region.
-Then, select a project name that exists within your {{site.data.keyword.cloud_notm}} resource group.
+Then, select a project name that exists within your {{site.data.keyword. cloud_notm}} resource group.
 If you don't have a project, enter a project name, and the DevOps toolchain  creates one for you during the deployment process.
-Optionally, you can create a project in the [{{site.data.keyword.codeengineshort}} console](https://{DomainName}/codeengine/projects).
+Optionally, you can create a project in the [{{site. data.keyword.codeengineshort}} console](https://{DomainName}/codeengine/projects).
 3. Create an {{site.data.keyword.cloud_notm}} API key, or select an existing one from a secrets store.
 4. Complete the required fields for your deployment type, and click **Next**.
 5. Provide a name for your DevOps toolchain.